Micaela Casasola

-Micaela Casasola (born 17 March 1997) is an Argentine handball player for Club Balonmano Porriño and the Argentine national team.
+Micaela Casasola (born 17 March 1997) is an Argentine handball player for Spanish club CD Beti Onak and the Argentine national team.

 She competed as a junior at the 2014 IHF Women's Junior World Championship in Mazedonia.

 Club career

 Micaela started at Club Atlético Vélez Sarsfield as a junior and after a short stint in England returned to Vélez Sarsfield for another 4 years before she joined Spanish Club Club Balonmano Porriño.
+In 2025 she joined CD Beti Onak.

 International career

 In January 2015, Micaela joined the English Thames Handball Club for a period of 3 months to further her understanding of English and to gain experience in a foreign handball league.

 Personal life

 Older brother Tiago Casasola is an Argentine football player, who plays for Italian B club Trapani and the Argentina national under-20 football team after a short stint at English club.
 Fulham F.C.